30 A/B Tests to Boost Your SaaS Conversion Rates

 How to increase SAAS converstion rate and what to test next in your SaaS website?

 Great question.
-Increasing the conversion rates of a SaaS (software as a service) website is part science, part art.
-That means, you need to take a look at the numbers and data from visitors’ behavior, while also looking for unique insights and solutions to some of the problems you uncover with the data.
+Increasing the conversion rate of a SaaS (software-as-a-service) website is part science, part art.
+That means you need to look at visitor behavior data and seek unique insights and solutions to the problems you uncover.

 To help you out with inspiration for future testing, we compiled real-life examples and case studies of successful and surprising A/B tests on SaaS websites.